 Determining the Source of Web Pages

-When viewing an online web page, it may be useful to determine "who" controls the web content and the web server.
-This page describes several techniques for gaining insight into a web pages' origin.
+When viewing a web page, it may be useful to determine who controls the web content and the web server.

 1. Study the URL

 The URL of every web page is displayed at the top of your web browser.
 Get into the habit of always reading the URL first before looking at the web page.
-You should review How to read a URL.
-Often times you have arrived directly at a web page via a search result or another Hyperlink.
+Often times you have arrived at a web page via a search result or another hyperlink.
 You may be several levels "deep" in a particular web site.
 Study the URL and determine what kind of web server the page is hosted within.
 For example, delete the latter half of the URL and visit the main page at "computer.domain.name"

 2. Do a "whois" on the domain name

-All Domain names on the Internet are registered with "Domain name registrars" Domain name registrars are entities which have been allocated the authority to register names for a specific subset of domain names. .
-Most Domain name registrars provide a "whois" function, where you can ask "whois domain.name" and they will tell you who has registered that domain name.
+All Domain names on the Internet are registered with "Domain name registrars".
+Domain name registrars are organizations which have been authorized to register names for a specific subset of domain names.
+Most domain name registrars provide a "whois" function, where you can search for the owner of a domain name.
 See my WHOIS Overview.

 3. Perform a traceroute to the host name

 Knowing who owns the domain may not satisfy your curiosity.
 You may also be interested in where is the Web server located, and how is it connected to the Internet.
 There is a network utility called traceroute which is often used to trouble shoot network connections.
-In a Unix or Windows environment, Traceroute can be used to determine the specific network route taken from your workstation to reach a specific remote host.
-(Dos command is: "tracert sitename.com") Fortunately, there are many Unix systems on the Internet that allow us to originate a traceroute from their location to any other location that you specify.
+There are many websites that will allow you to originate a traceroute from their location to any other location that you specify.
 See my Traceroute Overview.
-You should recognize that a web serve does NOT have to be hosted at an organizations location, but may be hosted with some Internet Provider.
-See my Connection Detective for more information.
+A web server does NOT have to be hosted at an organization's location, but may be hosted with a web hosting company.

 4. Read the web page and follow up with the point of contact (if any)

-Many webpages include point of contact information.
-You can also send an email (or call) the page owner and ask "who are you" :-) You should also examine the HTML Source code of the web pages - Many web web authoring programs include the author's name within meta_tags which are included near the beginning of a web page.
-You may also learn about the organization by searching for that organization's name/domain name in message archives such as Deja.
+Some webpages include point of contact information.
+You could also examine the HTML Source code of the web pages - Some web authoring programs include the author's name within meta_tags which are included near the beginning of a web page.